-In addition to English and Chinese classes, Japanese classes are available.
-Jeromy Ngian, father to three-year old Aiden, mentioned how his son was able to learn the languages efficiently.
-“Aiden started class with Happy Train since he was six-months old.
+Jeromy Ngian, a father to three-year-old Aiden, mentioned how his son was able to learn both English and Chinese efficiently.
+“Aiden started class with Happy Train since he was six-months-old.
 At 18 months, Aiden learned the pronunciation and meaning of words very quickly.
-He could identify pictures and objects he has seen only once, and was able to count to 20 in three languages.”
+He could identify pictures and objects he has seen only once, and was able to count to 20 in both languages.”

-The father reiterates, “The key strength of the programme is the experienced and engaging teachers, structured curriculum, customised learning resources and exposure to three languages – English, Chinese and Japanese.”
+The father reiterates, “The key strength of the programme is the experienced and engaging teachers, structured curriculum, customised learning resources and exposure to both English and Chinese.”